simon-goode/works/README.md

 Hello!
 Welcome to my collection of fun school assignments and little pet projects.

 ## cosi149b
 This folder contains 3 pytorch/scikit-learn projects from **cosi149b, Machine Learning with Big Data**.
+This class focused on predictive modeling with CNNs and results-based hyperparameter tuning.
 These projects are generally intended to be run on Google Colab, and thus have been designed to run properly with only ~9GB available RAM.
-This folder demonstrates my proficiency with common methods for big data machine learning.
+This folder demonstrates my proficiency with common methods for big data machine learning, as well as my ability to deliver results under processing power constraints.

 ## geospatials
 Data visualization experiments using matplotlib, CartoPy, and NumPy.
 Here's an example, using raw airport and route spreadsheet data to make a beautiful map of air traffic routes, with airport markers scaled by amount of traffic. ![Map of Air Traffic Routes, with Airport Markers scaled by amount of airport traffic](geospatials/air_travel_routes_with_airport_size_2.png)